OwenSteele/react-practice/tutorial-snippets/readme.md

-# Each file is a step from the tutorial
+# Each file is a section from the tutorial:

 https://react-tutorial.app/